 Yes, offers on properties can be accepted.
 House moves can also go ahead.
 However, you may still need to prepared for potential delays if anyone in either household involved shows symptoms of COVID-19.

 You can still apply for a new mortgage, but some lenders have tightened up loan-to-value ratios and require a larger deposit than usual.
 However, there are lenders who are still accepting lower deposits and there are also schemes available that may help you get on the property ladder with a smaller deposit, such as the 95% mortgage guarantee scheme.
 It is best to speak to an independent mortgage adviser to find out what your options are.

 There are lots of properties on the market which you can browse on the ESPC website or app.

 If you would like to be kept up to date with new properties coming to market, you can do so by signing up to My ESPC and opting in to receive our email alerts.

-Your solicitor estate agent is the best point of contact for any questions or concerns about buying or selling a property at this time.
+Your solicitor estate agent is the best point of contact for any questions or concerns about buying or selling a property.

-This document contains the full outline of the Scottish Government guidance on house moves.
+This document contains the full outline of the latest Scottish Government guidance.

 This helpful guide outlines symptoms, answers common questions and provides stay at home advice.

 This web page outlines the latest information of Coronavirus in Scotland, including the latest number of positive cases by Health Board.